 In models of a more complex type, there are other synchronization parameters.
 For example, the instrument can be synchronized with a signal not to be measured, with other external signals, as well as with a signal coming from the mains.
 Stabilization by such parameters is important when measuring specific signals, the cycling of which cannot be measured by other methods.

 The oscilloscope needs to be calibrated before the operation.
+Check this tutorial to calibrate your oscilloscope properly.
 After plugging it in, the instrument must warm up and stabilize.
 As a rule, this takes 5 minutes.
 Use the knobs “Amplifier Y” and “Sweep” to set the beam to the screen center.
 After that, the brightness and focus are adjusted.

 If you touch the generator output with the probe, you will see rectangular pulses of frequency 1 kHz and 500 mV on the screen, with the “Duration” knob in the 1ms (millisecond) position.
 If everything is okay, then our device is ready for operation.